MEGS$^{2}$: Memory-Efficient Gaussian Splatting via Spherical Gaussians and Unified Pruning: Appendix

 \textbf{Proximal Operators Implementation}\quad As mentioned in the main text, for opacity projection, we reuse the two proximal operators from GaussianSpa \citep{zhang2025gaussianspa}.
 These operators select $\kappa_o$ primitives to preserve based on different importance criteria.
 The first is a \textbf{Magnitude-Based Selection}, which sorts the input vector $(\mathbf{o} \!+\! \boldsymbol{\lambda}_{\mathbf{o}})$ and preserves the $\kappa_o$ elements with the highest magnitudes.
 The second operator employs an \textbf{Importance-Based Selection}, adopting the importance score metric from MiniSplatting \citep{fang2024minisplattingrepresentingscenesconstrained}.
 The importance score $I_i$ for the $i$-th Gaussian is the sum of its blending weights across all intersecting camera rays seen during training:

 where the blending weight $w_{ij}$ is the product of the Gaussian's opacity $\alpha_i$, its projected 2D value $G_{i}^{2D}$, and the accumulated transmittance $T_{ij}$ along the $j$-th ray.
 Here, $K$ is the total number of intersected rays.
 The operator then preserves the $\kappa_o$ primitives with the highest importance scores.
+While GaussianSpa selects the specific operator based on scene characteristics (e.g., indoor vs. outdoor), we simplify the overall framework by consistently adopting the \textbf{Importance-Based Selection} as our unified approach across all scenes.